Hevagog/as-cops-and-thieves/docs/report/report.md

 The research question revolves around achieving intelligent pursuit and evasion behaviors in a multi-agent system through reinforcement learning, specifically addressing how agents can learn to adapt to dynamic environments and opponent strategies.

-## 2. State of the art description, literature research
+# State of the art description, literature review, and related work

-The project draws inspiration from existing research in multi-agent reinforcement learning (MARL) and self-play mechanisms. [cite: 874] MARL extends single-agent reinforcement learning to scenarios with multiple agents, introducing challenges such as non-stationarity of the environment from each agent's perspective, coordination, communication, and equilibrium selection. [cite: 2700, 2701, 2702] Self-play, where an agent learns by interacting with copies or past versions of itself, has emerged as a powerful technique to address some of these challenges, promising more stable and manageable learning processes. [cite: 2690, 2708, 2709]
+The project draws inspiration from existing research in multi-agent reinforcement learning (MARL) and self-play mechanisms (e.g. [@lin2023tizeromasteringmultiagentfootball; @selfplay_survey]).
+MARL extends single-agent reinforcement learning to scenarios with multiple agents, introducing challenges such as non-stationarity of the environment from each agent's perspective, coordination, communication, and equilibrium selection.
+Self-play, where an agent learns by interacting with copies or past versions of itself, has emerged as a powerful technique to address some of these challenges, promising more stable and manageable learning processes. [cite: 2690, 2708, 2709]

-Notably, the work by OpenAI on emergent tool use in multi-agent environments [@baker2020emergenttoolusemultiagent] serves as a benchmark, highlighting the potential for complex behaviors to arise from learned policies. [cite: 875] In their hide-and-seek game within a 3D physics-based environment, agents developed a self-supervised autocurriculum leading to multiple distinct rounds of emergent strategies, including sophisticated tool use and coordination. [cite: 1008, 1009] For instance, hiders learned to build shelters using movable boxes, and seekers, in turn, discovered how to use ramps to overcome these obstacles. [cite: 1010] Their approach utilized agent policies composed of two separate networks (a policy network and a critic network) optimized using Proximal Policy Optimization (PPO) and Generalized Advantage Estimation (GAE). [cite: 1095, 1096] The policy architecture was entity-centric, using self-attention mechanisms to process observations of other entities and the environment. [cite: 1106, 1107] This work demonstrated that multi-agent competition can lead to human-relevant skills emerging without explicit incentives for tool interaction. [cite: 1113]
+Notably, the work by OpenAI on emergent tool use in multi-agent environments [@baker2020emergenttoolusemultiagent] serves as a benchmark, highlighting the potential for complex behaviors to arise from learned policies.
+In their hide-and-seek game within a 3D physics-based environment, agents developed a self-supervised autocurriculum leading to multiple distinct rounds of emergent strategies, including sophisticated tool use and coordination.
+For instance, hiders learned to build shelters using movable boxes, and seekers, in turn, discovered how to use ramps to overcome these obstacles.
+Their approach utilized agent policies composed of two separate networks (a policy network and a critic network) optimized using Proximal Policy Optimization (PPO) and Generalized Advantage Estimation (GAE).
+The policy architecture was entity-centric, using self-attention mechanisms to process observations of other entities and the environment.
+This work demonstrated that multi-agent competition can lead to human-relevant skills emerging without explicit incentives for tool interaction. [cite: 1113]

-Our approach incorporates Fictitious Self-Play (FSP), a technique where agents train against a distribution of past policies of their opponents, rather than just the latest version.
-This method is designed to improve training efficiency and stability in games. [cite: 877, 2209] This contrasts with simpler self-play methods, like vanilla self-play where agents train only against their most recent version, or training against a fixed opponent. [cite: 878, 2205] More advanced self-play strategies, such as Prioritized Fictitious Self-Play (PFSP), select opponents from a pool based on specific criteria, like their perceived strength, to further enhance training. [cite: 2212, 3614, 3950]
+Our approach incorporates Fictitious Self-Play (FSP) [@FictitiousSelfPlay], a technique where agents train against a distribution of past policies of their opponents, rather than just the latest version.
+This method is designed to improve training efficiency and stability in games.
+This contrasts with simpler self-play methods, like vanilla self-play where agents train only against their most recent version, or training against a fixed opponent.
+More advanced self-play strategies, such as Prioritized Fictitious Self-Play (PFSP), select opponents from a pool based on specific criteria, like their perceived strength, to further enhance training. [cite: 2212, 3614, 3950]

-The Multi-Agent Proximal Policy Optimization (MAPPO) algorithm [@mappo] is a key component in our project, known for its effectiveness in cooperative multi-agent settings. [cite: 879] MAPPO, an on-policy algorithm, has demonstrated surprisingly strong performance and sample efficiency compared to popular off-policy methods in various cooperative multi-agent benchmarks like the StarCraft multi-agent challenge (SMAC), Google Research Football (GRF), and the Hanabi challenge. [cite: 419, 420] It typically employs a centralized training with decentralized execution (CTDE) paradigm, where a centralized value function (critic) has access to global information during training, while individual agent policies (actors) operate based on local observations during execution. [cite: 51, 53, 30, 31] Parameter sharing among homogeneous agents is a common practice with MAPPO, shown to improve learning efficiency. [cite: 56, 57] The MAPPO paper also highlights several implementation factors crucial for its performance, such as value normalization, appropriate input representation for the value function (including both global and local agent-specific features), careful management of training data usage (e.g., number of epochs and mini-batches), PPO clipping parameters, and batch size. [cite: 130, 143, 158, 588, 601, 612, 613, 175, 185, 186, 190] These findings suggest that well-configured PPO-based methods can serve as strong baselines in cooperative MARL. [cite: 7]
+The Multi-Agent Proximal Policy Optimization (MAPPO) algorithm [@mappo] is a key component in our project, known for its effectiveness in cooperative multi-agent settings.
+MAPPO, an on-policy algorithm, has demonstrated surprisingly strong performance and sample efficiency compared to popular off-policy methods in various cooperative multi-agent benchmarks like the StarCraft multi-agent challenge (SMAC), Google Research Football (GRF), and the Hanabi challenge.
+It typically employs a centralized training with decentralized execution (CTDE) paradigm, where a centralized value function (critic) has access to global information during training, while individual agent policies (actors) operate based on local observations during execution.
+Parameter sharing among homogeneous agents is a common practice with MAPPO, shown to improve learning efficiency.
+The MAPPO paper also highlights several implementation factors crucial for its performance, such as value normalization, appropriate input representation for the value function (including both global and local agent-specific features), careful management of training data usage (e.g., number of epochs and mini-batches), PPO clipping parameters, and batch size.
+These findings suggest that well-configured PPO-based methods can serve as strong baselines in cooperative MARL. [cite: 7]

-## 3. Used model, methods, tools, and techniques
+# Used model, methods, tools, and techniques

-### Types of agents
+## Types of agents

 -   **Agent Types**:
     -   *Cops*: Seek to find and "arrest" thieves.